 Seven of our stations staff a three person engine company capable of responding to all fire and medical emergencies.

-Two stations respond with a Light Force company.
-This consists of five firefighters manning both a 100’ aerial ladder truck and an engine that respond and operate as a single unit.
+Two stations have ladder companies, consisting of five firefighters manning both a 100’ aerial ladder truck and an engine that respond and operate as a single unit.

 The Bellevue Fire Department also staffs three Aid Cars (basic life support transport vehicles) and four Medic Units (advanced life support transport vehicles).

 Operations are overseen by the Battalion Chief, providing administrative support as well as command and control at major incidents; and the Medical Service Officer (MSO) who oversees Paramedic and Emergency Medical Response.

 Station 1 - Downtown